 It’d be great to go back some day because we missed out on seeing Charlottenhof Palace (all tours were booked out) and the majestic New Palace (closed for renovations at the time).

-And then enjoy your day at the Prussian court!
+Enjoy your day at the Prussian court,

 MORE POSTS ON HISTORICAL SITES IN GERMANY